Foods To Eat in the Second Trimester - Baby Chick

 It has to be healthy for the baby.
 Pregnant woman in kitchen.
 Close up.
 Focus on hands.

-Pomegranates can be eaten as a snack or used in sweet and savory dishes.
-Try putting pomegranate seeds on the top of your waffles during breakfast or putting some on top of a lamb dish for a more savory taste.
-While pomegranates are sometimes harder to find and more expensive, many other fruits that provide anti-inflammatory compounds can be substituted!
+You can also eat pomegranates as a snack or use them in sweet and savory dishes.
+Try putting pomegranate seeds on top of your waffles during breakfast or putting some on top of a lamb dish for a more savory taste.
+Since pomegranates are sometimes harder to find and more expensive, you can substitute many other fruits that provide anti-inflammatory compounds!

 Fresh salad of baby spinach leaves, sliced strawberries, slivered almonds, feta cheese, and a light dressing.

-While we may not tend to think about the base of our salads, substituting spinach as the choice of the base may be very beneficial to your pregnancy, especially in the second trimester.
-Spinach is loaded with nutrients such as folate, fiber, choline, iron, magnesium, and many more!
-Specifically, its high nitrate concentration benefits heart health by reducing blood pressure and increasing blood flow within our tissues.
-When our body’s working to support a baby’s growth, our blood must be abundant throughout our tissues to keep the baby healthy (and ourselves).
-Additionally, spinach may aid in regulating the usage of oxygen in our bodies, assisting in physical activity, which is very important during pregnancy!
+While we may not think about the base of our salads, substituting spinach as the base may be very beneficial to your pregnancy, especially in the second trimester.
+Spinach contains nutrients such as folate, fiber, choline, iron, magnesium, and many more!19 Specifically, its high nitrate concentration benefits heart health by reducing blood pressure and increasing blood flow within our tissues.20,21 When our body is working to support a baby’s growth, our blood must be abundant throughout our tissues to keep baby (and ourselves) healthy.22 Additionally, spinach may aid in regulating oxygen usage in our bodies, assisting in physical activity.23 This is very important during pregnancy!

 6. Try Wheat Bran